 Typically, students pick one area of the Agile Practice Guide or a module from The Agile PrepCast and make that a study focus.
 Think about how much time you will need for each area and plan your time accordingly.

-There are other agile reference guides suggested by PMI so round out your study by reading and reviewing a couple of other books as well.
+There are other PMI-ACP books and guides so round out your study by reading and reviewing a couple of other books as well.
 Put each chapter on your study plan so you definitely have time set aside to read it.

 If you aren’t sure where to start with this step, we have a guide to how to create a study plan.
 It is written with the Project Management Professional (PMP)® exam in mind, but the principles are the same and can easily be adapted for your exam prep.